 SecurityTake proper security measures on your home computer before connecting to YCP resources.

 Be sure to install all of the updates for your operating system.

-We recommend using Windows Defender, which is a default on all Windows 10 computers.
-If you have a PC without Defender, nor any other default protection, then we suggest choosing a software with up-to-date definitions & routinely scheduled virus scans.
+We recommend using Windows Security, which is a default on all Windows 10 computers.
+If you have a PC without Security, nor any other default protection, then we suggest choosing a software with up-to-date definitions and routinely scheduled virus scans.